 05 of 09

-Unlike many succulent houseplants, the Aeonium arboreum does not like hot weather, and may go dormant if temperatures rise above the 80's.
-This makes the pinwheel desert rose a suitable houseplant, as it thrives the the same 65 F to 75 F zone that people enjoy.
-Plants have a rapid growth rate and can reach three feet in height.
+Unlike many succulent houseplants, the Aeonium arboreum does not like hot weather, and may go dormant if temperatures rise above the 80s.
+This makes the pinwheel desert rose a suitable houseplant, as it thrives the same 65 to 75 degrees Fahrenheit that people enjoy.
+Plants have a rapid growth rate and can reach 3 feet in height.
 If the plant gets too leggy and a stem breaks off, you can replant it, as roots form along the stems.
-Use regular potting soil for these succulents, as they need some... moisture for their shallow root systems.
+Use regular potting soil for these succulents, as they need some moisture for their shallow root systems.

 06 of 09

 If not for the charming name alone, you should give moonstones a spot among your succulent collection for their otherworldly bluish-green globular leaves.
 As Pachyphytum overferum has adapted so well to extremely dry conditions by storing water in its leaves, you should water sparingly, twice a month in the summer resting period, and once a week in the active growth time of winter.
 These Mexican plants tolerate a wide temperature range, from freezing to triple digits.

 - Light: Prefers as much direct sun as possible

 - Water: Water deeply when soil dries out completely.

 - Color Varieties: Pale bluish-green foliage; some varieties are nearly white

 07 of 09

 Also known as the necklace vine, Crassula perforata is a relative of the common jade plant, and is just as easy to grow.
 Eighteen-inch plants grow in a sprawling fashion and look good at the edge of a mixed dish garden.
 String of buttons plants tolerate some shade, but like at least a half day of bright sun in a south or east-facing window.
 Plants are vigorous and easy to propagate through division.